 Here are the services included in your Collective membership:

 LLC Formation and S Corp Tax Election

 If required, you can use Collective’s platform to create an LLC in your state of residence and acquire a Federal Tax ID number to identify your LLC with the IRS.
 Then we file your S Corp Election (Form 2553) with the IRS.

-Through Collective Bookkeeping (powered by Xero), we provide monthly transaction categorization and account reconciliation.
+Collective provides monthly transaction categorization and account reconciliation.
 You can also access monthly financial statements, giving you an up-to-date financial picture of your business.

 Before setting up your payroll account, Collective facilitates filing of your employer registration documentation at the state level.
 This critical step allows each member to smoothly begin running payroll.